Mini-Project2024/Exam-Duty-scheduler/README.md

-Thank you for your hard work and dedication in making CONNECTO a reality!
+Thank you for your hard work and dedication in making Exam-Duty-Scheduler a reality!

 ## Contact